frankfka/Rapyd-OnePay/README.md

 **Mobile**
 The `mobile/` directory hosts a React Native application for the Rapyd OnePay demo.
 It is bootstrapped with [Expo](https://expo.io/).
+Test barcodes can be found in the `test-barcodes/` directory.

 **Web (REST API)**
 This is a [Next.js](https://nextjs.org/) project serving as a REST API for the Rapyd OnePay